bigdata-ustc/RCD/README.md

 - DGL version: '0.6.1'

 ## Example to run the codes.
-The instruction of commands.
+The instruction of commands and take Junyi dataset as an example (We will provide ASSIST dataset as soon as possible).

-* **Note**: Concept dependency local map has been provided (see the instruction of dataset).
+[//]: # (* **Note**: Concept dependency local map has been provided &#40;see the instruction of dataset&#41;.
 The construction of concept dependency relation see subsection 5.1.2 in the paper.
-If you need, we would release this code.
+If you need, we would release this code.)

 Go to the code directory:
 ```